21 April 2018

 ”Well, there isn’t much we can do about it now,” he said.
 “I’m going back to bed.
 We have an early start tomorrow.”

 Probably I should have joined him.
-Although I wasn’t running I was the official photographer for the Spitfires who were and it was going to be a long day.
+Although I wasn’t running I was the official photographer for the pacers and it was going to be a long day.
 Instead I sat into the early hours half looking out into the wet darkness amazed at the awesome power of Mother Nature and half writing about it here.
 I felt a little like piglet in the Winnie the Pooh story where he is entirely surrounded by water and has to put a message in a bottle to summon help.

 Please see my copyright information before you copy or use any of the above words or pictures.